Izleeve/shell-wizardry/Task_1/README.md

 ## 🎊 Conclusion

 This task ensures that our new engineers are set up with secure and properly configured user accounts, making their onboarding experience smooth and efficient.
-Let's welcome them to **MyComp**! 🎉
+Let's welcome them to **IzleeveTech**! 🎉

-## 📬 Questions or Feedback?
-Feel free to reach out or open an issue if you have any questions!
-We're here to help. 🤝

----